Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

-In this example, we make a comparison of the lengthscale estimates obtained from the exact GP and HSGP models.
-We also have a look at those recommended minimum lengthscales provided by Figure \ref{fig6_lscale_vs_J_vs_c}.
-For this analysis, we will use various datasets consisting of noisy draws from a GP prior model with a squared exponential covariance function and varying lengthscale values.
-Different values of the number of basis functions $m$ are used when estimating the HSGP models, and the boundary factor $c$ is set to a valid and optimum value in every case.
+In this section, we first illustrate that accurate estimates of the length-scale implies accurate approximations via HSGPs.
+Figure~\ref{fig7_lscale_comparison} left shows a comparison of the length-scale estimates obtained from the exact GP and HSGP models with a squared exponential kernel, from various noisy datasets drawn from underlying functions with varying smoothness.
+Different values for the number of basis functions $m$ are used when estimating the HSGP models, and the boundary factor $c$ is set to a valid and optimum value in every case by using eq.~(\ref{eq_c_vs_l_QE}).
+Figure~\ref{fig7_lscale_comparison} (right) shows the RMSE of the HSGP models with the exact GP model as the reference.
+It can be seen that accurate estimates of the length-scale imply small RMSEs.

-Figure \ref{fig7_posterior_varing_lscale_part1} shows the posterior predictions of both exact GP and HSGP models fitted to those datasets.
-The lengthscale estimates as obtained by exact GP and HSGP models are depicted in Figure \ref{fig8_Tlscale_vs_Elscale}.
-As noted previously, an accurate estimate of the lengthscale can be a good indicator of a close approximation of the HSGP model to the exact GP model.
-Further, Figure \ref{fig9_MSE_varing_lscale} shows the root mean square error (RMSE) of the HSGP models, computed against the exact GP models, as a function of the lengthscale and number of basis functions.